HerbCaudill/react-redux-worker/README.md

 const store = createStore(reducer) // if you have initial state and/or middleware you can add them here as well
 ```

-Then create a proxy store, and
+Then create a proxy store, and expose it to the Comlink messaging framework:

 ```ts
 import { expose, createProxyStore } from 'react-redux-worker'